-Effective July 1, 2012, Lecturers or Senior Lecturers assigned to teach introductory language courses may be assigned four courses (12 credit hours) on the same terms.
+Effective July 1, 2012, Lecturers or Senior Lecturers I or II assigned to teach introductory language courses may be assigned four courses (12 credit hours) on the same terms.

 Lecturers shall be compensated at a rate that is commensurate with assistant professors with equal qualifications in their departments.
 Candidates who do not hold a terminal degree in an appropriate field shall be paid at the rate of Instructors with equal qualifications in their departments.
 Any Lecturers employed beyond six (6) years shall only be disciplined or terminated for just cause.
-Lecturers may be promoted to Senior Lecturer rank after completing six (6) years of full-time service at University of Massachusetts Lowell.
-Senior Lecturers shall be compensated at a rate that is commensurate with associate professors with equal qualifications in their departments.
+Lecturers may be promoted to Senior Lecturer I rank after completing six (6) years of full-time service at University of Massachusetts Lowell.
+Senior Lecturers I shall be compensated at a rate that is commensurate with associate professors with equal qualifications in their departments.
+Senior Lecturers I may be promoted to Senior Lecturer II after completing six (6) years of excellent performance as Senior Lecturer I at University of Massachusetts Lowell.